v0lt13/EditorAttributesDocs/docs/source/Attributes/DecorativeAttributes/title.rst

 	- `optional`, ``int`` titleSize: The size of the title
 	- `optional`, ``bool`` drawLine: Draw a line under the title
 	- `optional`, ``TextAnchor`` alignment: The alignment of the title
+	- `optional`, ``StringInputMode`` stringInputMode: Set if the string input is set trough a constant or dynamically trough another member

 Example::